EssenceStar/alx-system_engineering-devops/0x01-shell_permissions/README.md

- A script that sets the permission to the file Hello to other users alone
+ A script that sets the mod the file Hello to -rwxr-x-wx 1